 Resolution is the dots of ink per square inch or the number of pixels per inch.
 The more dots you have in a print and the finer they are, the more realistic your reproduction will appear.
-A desktop inkjet printer may promise a high-resolution output, but a giclee printer not only promises a high resolution but also paired with a finer spray, so the smoothness of the print is substantially more sophisticated and high-quality finish.
+A desktop inkjet printer may promise a high-resolution output, but a giclee printer not only promises a high resolution but is also paired with a finer spray, so the smoothness of the print is substantially more sophisticated and high-quality finish.

-A fine art giclee print is quite a valid investment when an original artwork is too expensive.
+A fine art giclee print is quite a valid investment when the original artwork is too expensive.
 It’s also a very good option for professionals looking to offer a lower price option to customers while maintaining the quality and originality of their work.

-As we now know what a giclee printing is, let’s find out what can be replicated using it!
+As we now know what giclee printing is, let’s find out what can be replicated using it!